 Brandon was forced to stop running the rest of his college career to treat the disease.
-He described his early twenties battle with Vasculitis as “an emotional roller coaster.”
+He described his early twenties battle with Vasculitis as “an emotional roller coaster,” the highs and lows of hope and despair that any life-threatening sickness can bring.
 However, his body was eventually able to recover enough to allow him to complete his remaining two years of NCAA eligibility running for Appalachian State in Boone, N.C. while gaining his graduate degree.
 It was in Boone that Brandon first ran into, or technically against, the late Chattanooga pro-runner, Cameron Bean, who was running for Samford University at the time.

 Cameron was known by his friends and family as having a good heart, pushing people to live healthy lives, follow their dreams, and “just go for a run.”
 But Brandon’s relationship with Cameron did not start out so smoothly.

 “We hated Cameron because he was who he was,” said Brandon.
 “When that guy is on the other side of the fence, kind of like dogs, you're barking at the each other.”